 WHERE customer.support_rep_id = employee.employee_id;

-Let us take a look at a bit more complex query with the use of more than 2 tables.
-So far, when we query the tables for the tracks, we are looking just at the id values.
-This is not telling as you may want to get the artist’s name, album title, and track name at the same time.
+Let's take a look at a more complex query that uses more than 2 tables.
+So far, when we query the tables for the tracks, we are looking only at the id values.
+You may also want to get the artist’s name, album title, and track name at the same time.
 Creating a view for this purpose can simplify this process:

 CREATE VIEW artist_album_track